shonilbhide/dollar_bot/README.md

 A successful run will generate a message on your terminal that says "TeleBot: Started polling."

 5. In the Telegram app, search for your newly created bot by entering the username and open the same.
 Now, on Telegram, enter the "/start" or "menu" command, and you are all set to track your expenses!

+Steps to install Chrome Extension:

+1. Go to Extensions -> Enable Developer mode
+2. Click on Load Unpacked
+3. Select the pyscript-local-runtime folder from the repo

 ## Configuring Email Credentials for SMTP: Sending Emails from Your Account